innovianhq/Innovian.Telnyx.Storage/README.md

 # Innovian.Telnyx.Storage

-This is an unofficial .NET library for the Telnyx Storage API, targetting .NET 7.
+This is an unofficial .NET library for the Telnyx Storage API, targetting .NET 7 built by [Innovian](https://innovian.net).

 ## Installation
 Using the .NET Core CLI tools: